FEMA Flood Zone VE Explained

 Building in Zone VE is subject to the most stringent construction requirements in the NFIP.
 These rules are designed to allow structures to survive the combined forces of storm surge, wave impact, erosion, and floating debris.

-- Elevated on pilings or columns: All structures must be elevated on pilings, posts, piers, or columns so the lowest horizontal structural member of the lowest floor is at or above the BFE.
+- All structures must be elevated on pilings, posts, piers, or columns so the lowest horizontal structural member of the lowest floor is at or above the BFE.
 Slab-on-grade foundations and crawl spaces are prohibited.

-- Breakaway walls: Any walls or enclosures below the BFE must be constructed with breakaway materials designed to collapse under wave forces without causing structural damage to the foundation or elevated portion.
-This allows floodwater and waves to pass through freely.
+- Any walls or enclosures below the BFE must use breakaway materials designed to collapse under wave forces without causing structural damage to the foundation or elevated portion, allowing floodwater and waves to pass through freely.

-- No structural fill: Unlike Zone AE where fill can be used to elevate a building pad, Zone VE prohibits the use of fill for structural support.
+- Unlike Zone AE where fill can be used to elevate a building pad, Zone VE prohibits the use of structural fill.
 Fill would be eroded by wave action, undermining the foundation.

-- Free-of-obstruction below BFE: The space below the lowest floor must remain free of obstructions to allow the unrestricted movement of floodwater and waves beneath the structure.
+- The space below the lowest floor must remain free of obstructions to allow the unrestricted movement of floodwater and waves beneath the structure.

-- Wind and wave load design: Foundation and structural elements must be certified by a registered professional engineer or architect to withstand the combined effects of wind and water loads, including wave impact, drag, and uplift forces.
+- Foundation and structural elements must be certified by a registered professional engineer or architect to withstand the combined effects of wind and water loads, including wave impact, drag, and uplift forces.

 The space below the BFE can only be used for parking, building access, or storage.
 It cannot be used as living space, and the value of enclosed areas below BFE is not covered by flood insurance.